THE PERVERSION OF GRACE

 There are a few passages of the Book of Revelation that portray redeemed man in the Presence of God and Christ in Heaven (people never are portrayed as living in mansions).
 But those who are in Heaven are waiting until God has made it possible for them to return to the earth, which is the eternal home of man.

-And hast made us unto our God kings and priests: and we shall reign on the earth.
+And have made us kings and priests to our God; and we shall reign on the earth.”
 (Revelation 5:10)

-And I John saw the holy city, new Jerusalem, coming down from God out of heaven prepared as a bride adorned for her husband.
+Then I, John, saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.
 (Revelation 21:2)

 The rulers of the ages to come are prepared in the Presence of God in Heaven so they may return to the earth and bring the will of God to pass in the earth.
 In fact, God Himself and His Christ will return to dwell in the earth, as was true in the beginning.
 This is the Kingdom of God, the Kingdom from Heaven.